 The most improved Deeside Runner also gets a very nice Capercaillie trophy to look after for 12 months.

-The route follows footpaths and land rover tracks and crosses a small stream and 3 foot bridges through the Cambus O’May woods.
+The traditional route (but see update for 2022 in blue below) follows footpaths and land rover tracks and crosses a small stream and 3 foot bridges through the Cambus O’May woods.
 In places it can be rocky, it can be muddy and there are some exposed roots and a few steep slopes.
 It can be slippy underfoot particularly in adverse weather conditions and on the bridges.
 Runners participate at their own risk and should be familiar with the course, its route and its navigation and if participating for the first time are recommended to reconnoitre it in advance.
 Permanent Forestry Commission yellow markers are present along the route (see below), but no extra markers are set out by Deeside Runners on the night.

 The Cambus Canters route starts from the Forestry Commission car park at Cambus O’May (on the north side of the A93 about 2.5 miles east of Ballater – near to the Courie Courie Bakery and Cafe) and follows the permanent yellow way marked “Pine Tree Trail” in a clockwise direction.
 A fixed map of the trail can be found in the car park.
 Further information on the location of the car park and the “Pine Tree Trail” can be found on the Forestry Commission site at http://scotland.forestry.gov.uk/visit/cambus-omay and a description and simple map can be found on the walkhighlands site which refers to the route as the “Pinewood Trail”.